-The Robert E. Burns property is located at the headwaters of a southeasterly flowing tributary of Bobbie Burns Creek, 2 kilometres west of the confluence of Bobbie Burns Creek and Carbonate Creek, about 30 kilometres south-southwest of Golden.
+The Robert E. Burns property is located at the headwaters of a south- easterly flowing tributary of Bobbie Burns Creek, 2 kilometres west of the confluence of Bobbie Burns Creek and Carbonate Creek and approximately 30 kilometres south-southwest of Golden.
 The property is on the south side of the pass (Spillimacheen Range) into McMurdo Creek.

 The area is underlain by north west-striking, steeply south east-dipping slates and schists of the Hadrynian Horsethief Creek Group.

 Locally, a series of quartz veins, 0.3 to 1.2 metres wide, strike north west and cut the metasediments.
 Smaller cross-cutting quartz veins are nearly at right angles to the north west-striking system.
 The quartz veins are locally mineralized with disseminated pyrite and small amounts of galena and arsenopyrite.
 The mineralization tends to be concentrated in the smaller vein system and where the smaller vein system crosscuts the larger veins.
 Some near-surface oxidation of sulphides resulted in leached and honeycombed quartz, which when washed produced native gold.

 A pile of approximately 90 tonnes of ore was left outside the feeding platform at the mill; approximately 90 kilograms of the ore was taken from different parts of the pile, pulverized, and quartered down into two samples that assayed 10.2 and 9.5 grams per tonne gold, and 34.2 and 13.7 grams per tonne silver, respectively (Minister of Mines Annual Report 1923, pages A197, A198).